rnduldulaojr/palert-data-uploader/README.md

 ## Requirements

-- Raspberry Pi running Linux (tested on Raspberry Pi 3 Model B)
+- Raspberry Pi running Linux (tested on Raspberry Pi 3 Model B Rev 1.2)
 - Go 1.22 or later (only for building from source)

 ## Quick Install